isaacboentoro/coquette-shop/README.md

 mkdir coquette-shop
 ```

-To avoid Python version conflicts and to contain the project, we use a Python virtual environment:
+To avoid Python version conflicts and to contain the project, I use a Python virtual environment:
 ```
 python -m venv env
 env\Scripts\activate